Health and Human Development Unit 1: Understanding Health and Wellbeing

 (school-assessed coursework)

-Explain multiple dimensions of health and wellbeing, explain indicators used to measure health status and analyse factors that contribute to variations in health status of youth.
+On completion of this unit, the student should be able to explain multiple dimensions of health and wellbeing, explain indicators used to measure health status and analyse sociocultural factors that contribute to variations in the health status of youth.

-Interpret data to identify key areas for improving youth health and wellbeing, and plan for action by analysing one particular area in detail.
+On completion of this unit, the student should be able to interpret data to identify key areas for improving youth health and wellbeing and analyse one youth health area in detail.

 Selected from:

-• a short written report, such as a media analysis, a research inquiry, a blog or a case study analysis.
+- a written report, such as a media analysis, a research investigation, a blog post or a case study analysis

-• oral presentation, such as a debate or a podcast.
+- an oral presentation, such as a debate or a podcast

 Overall Final Assessment